deltaswapio/deltaswap/docs/governor.md

 a background on the feature and its objectives, see [the whitepaper](../whitepapers/0007_governor.md).

 ## Default Behavior / Limits
 The Chain Governor feature is disabled by default.
-Guardians can enable it by passing the following flag to the `guardiand` command when starting it up:
+Guardians can enable it by passing the following flag to the `phylaxd` command when starting it up:

 ```bash
 --chainGovernorEnabled=true